Pandora: Documentation en: Introduction

 Remote monitoring means that Pandora FMS’s server probes, ('polling') in a synchronous way, the devices it intends to monitor.
 Remote Monitoring does not refe to the 'local' monitoring, based on agents installed on the devices to be observed.

 Generally speaking, remote monitoring is done with two different purposes:

 - To make sure something is 'alive' (e.g. interface, or active system)

 - To obtain a numerical value (e.g. to measure the web traffic or the number of active connections)

 Synchronous monitoring is always conducted in the same direction: From the monitoring server to the monitored element (target).

-We may also be interested in the opposite process: receiving a notification when an incident takes place.
+The opposite process may also be interesting: receiving a notification when an incident takes place.
 This is called asynchronous monitoring, and in case of remote monitoring, we usually refer to it as SNMP traps.

 Synchronous monitoring is usually done by using the SNMP protocol, which is the most widely used in methodology for observing and collecting status-related information.
 WMI, a similar protocol owned by Microsoft, is an alternative method of observing and collecting status-related information.

 Basically, both protocols work in a similar fashion, which is as follows: A server sends a request for a particular configuration element of the ‘SNMP agent’ or ‘WMI service’ available in the target device.
 This particular element is called OID, in SNMP and in WMI it can be identified by a WQL query.
 The request could be for the free available memory, the router’s number of connections or the traffic in a given interface - or a wide variety of other reportable information.